-So the final plan was to reach Patiala by Friday evening and roam around, then visit Chhatbir Zoo on Saturday & return.
+Reach Patiala by Friday evening and roam around, then visit Chhatbir Zoo on Saturday & return.
 One of my old friend who hails from Patiala too joined us and he arranged our stay.
-Initially I was planning to stay in Baradari Palace (Neemrana hotels has restored it.)
+Initially I was planning to stay in Baradari Palace (Neemrana hotels has restored it).

 Famous for Phulkari suits, Juthis

 22 No. phatak area has lots of option.